realms-mud/core-lib/README.md

 - /lib/tests/modules/baseGuildTest.c and /tests/modules/guildTest.c show everything guilds can do.
 - /lib/tests/support/guilds/testGuild.c (at least the SetupGuild method) shows an example guild.
 - You would also want to look at the research module, skills module, and potentially the traits module to create abilities.
-- In addition, /lib/dictionaries contains many "services" (ie: in software terms - I renamed them "dictionaries" because they're not true services).
-For example, the shopDictionary provides somewhat static methods/data for randomly generating "normal" and "well-crafted", and "magical" items of a given type for shops. materialsDictionary supplies all the content surrounding armor/weapon material and blueprint content, and so on.
+- In addition, /lib/services contains many "services" (ie: in software terms - they're not true services).
+For example, the shopService provides somewhat static methods/data for randomly generating "normal" and "well-crafted", and "magical" items of a given type for shops. materialsService supplies all the content surrounding armor/weapon material and blueprint content, and so on.

 # Contribute
 If you'd like to contribute to this project, contact Allen.
 Adding component to the library is a pretty straigthforward process, but the steps must be followed: